-PERSONAL FINANCE & ECONOMICS (6151Y), Grades 9-12, Full Credit Year Course Prerequisite: None
+PERSONAL FINANCE & ECONOMICS (6151Y), Grades 9-12, E.C.
+Glass and Heritage High, Full Credit Year Course Prerequisite: None

 Students explore many facets of financial decision-making involved in daily life.
 Skills in money management, record keeping, and banking are enhanced through the study of basic concepts of economics, insurance, credit, and other related topics.
-Students must take the W!SE Financial literacy exam to meet requirements for this course.
+In this course, students are required to complete a program entitled "EVERFI" to satisfy the successful completion of an online course for graduation.
+Students must also take the W!SE Financial Literacy exam as the end-of-course exam.

-PERSONAL FINANCE & ECONOMICS (E6151YS), Rising Grades 10-12, Full credit is offered as a summer online course.
+PERSONAL FINANCE & ECONOMICS (E6151YS), Rising Grades 10-12, E.C.
+Glass and Heritage High, Full credit is offered as a summer online course.
 Prerequisite: None

 Students explore many facets of financial decision-making involved in daily life.
 Skills in money management, record keeping, and banking are enhanced through the study of related topics.
 Students must to take the W!SE Financial literacy exam on site to meet requirements for this course.
+This course satisfies the online course requirement needed for graduation.